MilitaryByOwner Housing Blog

 9) Joint Base Pearl Harbor-Hickam, Hawaii: Surfing Lessons at White Plains Beach

-He says, “I’d have to go with surfing lessons on White Plains Beach at Kalaeloa.
+Doug says, “I’d have to go with surfing lessons on White Plains Beach at Kalaeloa.
 Plan far enough in advance to stay in one of the beach cabins.
 The surfing lessons are handled all week long by the lifeguards.”

-When you're done riding the waves, grab an 'Ono bite at one of these Oahu Breakfast Spots!
+When you're done riding the waves, grab an 'Ono bite at one of these Oahu Breakfast Spots.

 Historic Fredericksburg/Photo from Flickr-Ken Lund